 Service coordination information (e.g., Appointments, Referrals, Contact Logs, Follow-up Actions Needed) may be entered into the database and is available for service providers who work with individual children to ensure the efficient use of time and resources.

-- Standard Reports: The Standard Reports program includes a variety of commonly used reports.
+The CHRIS software program contains a variety of standard reports to assist users in creating commonly used reports.

 - CHRIS Help Desk (800) 231-5747: The CHRIS Help Desk is staffed by CHRIS personnel who provide technical assistance and support to CHRIS users.